FalkensMazeDev/Uptime-Kuma-Scripts/README.md

 # 🟢 Uptime Kuma Scripts

 A collection of Python scripts for automating and managing [Uptime Kuma](https://github.com/louislam/uptime-kuma) monitors via its API.
 Whether you're bulk-importing monitors from a spreadsheet or programmatically updating existing ones, these scripts are designed to save you time and reduce manual work.
+These scripts have been tested for Uptime Kuma v2.

 ---